gilgame/SEWorkbench/readme.md

 Caveats
 =================================
 Currently, the project requires that Space Engineers is installed on the computer.
-Since Space Engineers is now open source, this could change in the future.
 As I'm not sure if SteamSDK.dll and steam_api.dll can be distributed with this project, steam_api.dll must be copied over to the working directory of the exe.
-The Visual Studio project will attempt to do this itself as long as Space Engineers is installed on the developer's computer.
+The Visual Studio project will attempt to do this itself as long as Space Engineers is installed.

 Attribution
 =================================